 - Forget changing tires: join AAA.

-- When the little voice tells you are in danger, run immediately to a safe place.
+- When the little voice tells you that you are in danger, run immediately to a safe place.

 - Adopt before buying from a breeder.